fhamborg/news-please/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve news-please.
+Please help the developers fixing the issue by solely using this template to report bugs.
+Bugs reported not using the issue template will likely be closed without further comment, since they usually do not provide sufficient information.

 ---